Microsoft 365 price hike in Germany? LibreOffice to the rescue!

 • The presenter console can also run as a normal window instead of fullscreen

-A description of all new features is available in the Release Notes.
+A description of all new features in the LibreOffice 7.5 family is available in the Release Notes.

 Products based on LibreOffice Technology are available for major desktop operating systems (Windows, macOS, Linux and Chrome OS), for mobile platforms (Android and iOS), and for the cloud.